+3. Try everything at least once

-Gallop along a beach, try hunting or take on your first hunter trials — enjoy being fearless before the wiser, perhaps more sensible, adult in you kicks in.
+Gallop along a beach, try hunting or take on your first hunter trial — enjoy being fearless before the wiser, perhaps more sensible, adult in you kicks in.

 4. Make the most of Pony Club while you can

 Your summers spent at rallies and Pony Club camp will be some of the best summers you ever have (despite the dreaded tack inspection when you wish you’d spent that little bit longer cleaning your bridle the night before).

 5. And remember mounted games are a lot easier on a pony than a horse

 You may find that you don’t have the same springs in your feet when it comes to trying to vault on to a 16.2hh.

 6. Don’t be disheartened when you try and try but your plaits still end up resembling golf balls

 Your plaiting skills will improve with age… Or you’ll be able to bribe a good friend into helping.